 If you are coming from the Carson City area, look for the Eastlake Boulevard exit right at the south end of Washoe Valley.
 Turn left and follow Old U.S. 395 (Nevada 429) north to reach Bowers Mansion Regional Park after a few miles.
 The entrance is on the left.

-Closed Facilities at Bowers Mansion Regional Park
+Facilities Re-Open at Bowers Mansion Regional Park

 Other Parks in the Washoe Valley Area